-Gelman and Baum (2010) report similar findings for American and Israeli social work students’ pre-placement anxiety.
-Specifically, they found that American social work students reported significantly higher mean anxiety than their Israeli counterparts, despite reporting a sense of greater preparedness, especially for students with more than 13 months prior work experience.
-Of interest is what appears to moderate these findings.
-Gelman and Baum (2010) explain further that American students report concerns related to placements, such that they were concerned about not having sufficient knowledge or experience, or being overwhelmed by unfamiliar environments.
-By contrast, Israeli students expressed concerns over not receiving sufficient supervision or that the work itself may be difficult or not satisfy their expectations.
-Students in both countries expressed concerns regarding their social work education, particularly in relation to the amount of work required, balancing placement and academic requirements, and receiving sufficient academic support.
-In all, it appears that for social work education to be successful, there is a requirement not only of educators to convey expertise and provide support for students, but for students themselves to have the high calibre required to undergo the challenges of social work training.
+As introduced, social work students may experience a significant level of stress, which may be related to communication with service users and carers.
+For social work education to be successful, there is a requirement not only of educators to convey expertise and provide support for students, but for students themselves to have the high calibre required to undergo the challenges of social work training.
 The Professional Capabilities Framework (PCF) (DfE, 2010; HCPC, 2016) in England was proposed as a method of assessing the extent to which social work students “meet the complex mix of intellectual and personal qualities identified as essential” (DfE, 2010, p.
 8).
 As mentioned, effective communication skills are a must even prior to commencing first placement, so that social work students demonstrate the ability to engage with service users, work as a member of an organisation, and have a willingness to learn from feedback and supervision (British Association of Social Workers [BASW], n.d.).
 Effective communication skills are also explicit within the intervention and skills professional capability, whereby social work students are expected to enable effective relationships with those they work with (BASW, n.d.).

-Michie (2002) explains that anxiety is a feeling that represents an acute response to stress, which in turn can lead to dysfunctional behaviours such as being withdrawn, and unmotivated.
-Stress also impacts on an individual’s cognitions, such as the ability to concentrate and solve problems, and might also have a physiological manifestation, such as the person experiencing palpitations, nausea, and headaches (Michie, 2002).
-One of the issues with stress is that, if there are threats to an individual’s self-esteem/confidence or personal development, this can lead to poor communication and increased conflict in the workplace/organisation (Michie, 2002).
-Michie2002) suggests methods of attenuating stress, reducing anxiety and improving well-being orientate to either individual and/or organisational stress management approaches.
-Individual approaches concern the utility of the individual becoming aware of signs of stress, with this awareness effectively “interrupting behaviour patterns when the stress reaction is just beginning” (p.
+Organisational or individual stress management approaches are also implicated in attenuating stress, reducing anxiety and improving well-being (Michie, 2002).
+Individual approaches concern the utility of the individual becoming aware of signs of stress, with this awareness effectively “interrupting behaviour patterns when the stress reaction is just beginning” (Michie, 2002, p.
 70).
 Furthermore, using methods that promote coping and relaxation helps to buffer against stress.
 Organisational approaches concern skills such as staff developing verbal and non-verbal communication empathy skills, which can reduce staff resignations and sick leave (Smoot & Gonzales, 1995, cited in Michie, 2002).